-(a)(3)(i) The following public use areas, portions of public use areas, and/or public facilities within the park are closed to consumption of alcoholic beverages, and/or to the possession of a bottle, can or other receptacle containing an alcoholic beverage that is open, or has been opened, or whose seal has been broken or the contents of which have been partially removed:
+(a)(3)(i) The following public use areas, portions of public use areas, and/or public facilities within the park are closed to consumption of alcoholic beverages, and/or to the possession of a bottle, can or other receptacle

 - Christiansted National Historic Site is located within the incorporated limits of Christiansted and the neighborhoods in direct proximity to the park are in an urban populated area.
 One highly traveled street traverses the park.
 For this reason, some users may come to park areas for the sole purpose of consuming alcohol.
 Behavior induced by the consumption of alcoholic beverages may at times destroy the enjoyment of the park by others, detract from the historic fabric and intended purpose of the park, and lead to other criminal activity.
-This restriction applies to all park units: - o Beer kegs are not allowed with the boundary of the park. - o The possession, use, sale, or distribution of any illegal controlled substance is prohibited. - The possession, use, sale, or distribution of any legal controlled substance is prohibited unless licensed medical personnel prescribe the use of the substance. - o Consumption of alcoholic beverages in park buildings, grounds, water and beach areas. - o Permitted with Special events and functions with the Superintendent's approval. - o Permitted in Employee residential areas. - At Buck Island Reef National Monument alcohol is prohibited on the premises and must remain on vessels.
+This restriction applies to all park units: - Beer kegs are not allowed with the boundary of the park. - The possession, use, sale, or distribution of any illegal controlled substance is prohibited. - The possession, use, sale, or distribution of any legal controlled substance is prohibited unless licensed medical personnel prescribe the use of the substance. - Consumption of alcoholic beverages in park buildings, grounds, water and beach areas. - o Permitted with Special events and functions with the Superintendent's approval. - Permitted in Employee residential areas. - At Buck Island Reef National Monument alcohol is prohibited on the premises and must remain on vessels.